4k-developer/4K-DoSer/README.md

 ## Why can't I DoS anything?
 + This is is still a work in progress
-+ Most likely won't work on websites that have good DDoS/DoS protection
++ Most likely won't work on websites that have decent to good DDoS/DoS protection

 ## Don't be stupid
-In the event that is works, do not use it wit hmalinten.
+In the event that is works, do not use it with malintent.
 I take no responsiblity for your actions or any damages caused by this tool.
 This is for educational or pentesting/stresstesting purposes.